-NYC's first African American mayor, David Dinkins, has died
+NYC's first African-American mayor, David Dinkins, has died

 Latest Weather Blog

-NYC's first African American mayor, David Dinkins, has died
+NYC's first African-American mayor, David Dinkins, has died

 NEW YORK (AP) — David Dinkins, who broke barriers as New York City’s first African American mayor, but was doomed to a single term by a soaring murder rate, stubborn unemployment and his mishandling of a riot in Brooklyn, has died.
 He was 93.